Active and healthy ageing in the Nordic region

 4. Active and healthy ageing with the help of welfare technology

 Society is highly digitised.
 Welfare technology can be used for prevention and assistance, as well as to delivery welfare solutions for various groups.
-The digital technology is used to maintain or increase security, activity, participation and independence among the elderly.
-Some examples of welfare technology include digital keys and safety alarms, medical reminders, and health robots, as well as supervision via camera and sensors for reminders.
+The digital technology is used to maintain or increase security, promoting social inclusion, participation and independence among the elderly.
 This technology can be used by the elderly person her/himself, by relatives, or by staff.

-Increasingly, technology is used to support ‘ageing in place’, including through smart home technology, telemedicine and e-health.
-One of the challenges of this technology is to get the elderly to use it.
-Use may be influenced by an elderly person’s perception of the need for technology, the perceived consequences of using new tools, and her/his willingness to invest time and resources in its use.
-Access to training about how to use computers, tablets or smartphones and other technologies, community activities, and social support can create a positive experience for the elderly.
+While technology is increasingly being used on the ground to support ageing, this does present the challenge of encouraging the elderly to use technical solutions, a challenge exacerbated by the fact that not all elderly people have access to the internet, computers and smartphones.
+Access to training about how to use technology, community activities, and social support can create a positive experience for the elderly.
 This not only encourages the use of technology, but also fosters social interaction between participants.

 Read more about Nordic Welfare Centre’s work with welfare technology: